 "Beaumaris is interesting, partly because it was never completely finished, and partly because it isn't moulded to the landscape like most others, it's almost an exercise in perfect geometric castle-building.

-"Carreg Cennen in Carmarthenshire is fascinating, as it incorporates a natural underground cavern, but nobody knows exactly what purpose it served.
+"Carreg Cennen in Carmarthenshire is fascinating, as it incorporates a natural underground cavern, but nobody knows exactly what purpose it served."

-Why were some castle blown up?
+Why were some castles blown up?

 The great period of castle warfare lasted from the medieval period to the 17th Century - the English civil war in the 1640s was effectively the last conflict where castles played a significant role.

 Their stone walls and battlements, which had held out against medieval weapons were all too vulnerable to attack from cannons and gunpowder and there were sieges at castles including Harlech, Raglan and Laugharne, when they were taken by Parliamentary forces.

 "Upon their surrender, orders were usually issued for castles to be damaged beyond further use," said Kate Roberts, head of historic environment at Cadw.

 "General practice was to fill the towers with barrels of gunpowder and light the fuse.

 "Towers were blown apart - making the castles indefensible.
 No longer in use, castles fell into disrepair and many parts collapsed."